publiux/laravelcdn/readme.md

 This project has been forked from https://github.com/Vinelab/cdn.
 All credit for the original work goes there.

 #### Laravel Support
-- This fork support Laravel 5.2. (`master`).
+- This fork supports Laravel 5.2 up to an including Laravel 5.5 (`master`).
-- As new versions of Laravel are released, new branches will be created to create compatibility if there are breaking changes in laravel.
+- Laravel 5.5 is supported, as is package auto-discovery.

 ## Highlights